 As with every Federal Open Market Committee (FOMC) statement day, there is a model for the stock market to follow pre and post announcement.
 Certain environments have very strong tendencies while others do not.
-Two meetings ago was one of the rare times where the models strongly called for a rally on statement which was correct as well as a decline a few days later which was also correct.
-Today, the upside edge is just outside a coin flip and certainly not worth playing based solely on this.
+Three meetings ago was one of the rare times where the models strongly called for a rally on statement which was correct as well as a decline a few days later which was also correct.
+Today, there is a significant upside edge which has been accurate more than 75% of the time.